Banana Slugs Mating

 Morphology

 • The best indication of whether a juvenile will maintain tail spots is the presence of a mantle spot.
 Such spots are typically associated with spotted tails in adults, and fully-develop within the egg at ~1 month.
-When the fetus is appropriately oriented the mantle spot is obvious through the eggshell.
+When the fetus is appropriately oriented the mantle spot is visible through the eggshell.

 • It's exceptionally rare for a spotted individual to have more or fewer than one mantle spot, which when present is directly above their internal shell, which is in turn visible through the mantle until ~2.5 months of age.